-Following the President's visit, confidential written feedback on the draft report and the site visit will be provided to the institution.
-It will include advice on whether it would be appropriate for the institution to pursue eligibility at this time or whether there are conditions that must be met first.
-This report is provided to the institution only; it does not go to the Commission.
+Following the visit, the institution receives confidential written feedback on the draft report and the site visit, including advice on whether it would be appropriate for the institution to pursue eligibility at this time or whether there are conditions that must be met first.
+This feedback is provided to the institution only; it does not go to the Commission.